-You do have to like mustard to make this recipe, because it uses two kinds of this spicy condiment.
-But cooking mustard will reduce the heat.
-If you love mustard, combine some Dijon mustard with some sour cream and use that as a sauce when you serve the pork.
+You have to like mustard to make this recipe because it uses two kinds of the spicy condiment, but cooking mustard will reduce the heat.
+If you love mustard, combine some Dijon mustard with some sour cream, and use that as a sauce when you serve the pork.

 Make sure that you use pork tenderloin in this recipe, not a pork loin roast.
 These are two very different cuts.
 Pork tenderloin is like beef tenderloin.
 The muscle is in a place on the pig that doesn't get much use, so the cut is very tender.
 A pork loin is a much larger cut, and it needs long, slow cooking in a moist environment to get tender.